 An important pillar of our trading has become our own product development.
 Early on I had noticed that many chili products, which already existed, simply did not satisfy my quality requirements.
 Or that they even have not yet existed.
 That gave and gives the impetus for new products, like for example our Pure Peppers Sauces, our Hot Chips, Hot Ketchups or the Chili-Cherry Lollipops ...

 My strength to continue and for the many decisions to be made, I also get from my so-to-speak "seclusion time” once a year.
-Then I travel alone - without my wife and our three children - with my road bike and the camping bus to the Cevennes in southern France.
+Then I travel alone with my road bike and the camping bus to the Cevennes in southern France.
 Within the peace and tranquility there I bear the best ideas at the evening camp fire.